davidaramant/the-ray-tracer-challenge/README.md

 ### Chapter 2 - Canvas

 Looked into using [FNA](https://fna-xna.github.io/) as a real-time canvas since outputting images seems simple enough to add in later should I need it.
-Unfortunately just like MonoGame, FNA is still tied to .NET Framework as of 2019-10-13 (although they are working on supporting Core).
+Unfortunately, just like MonoGame, FNA is still tied to .NET Framework as of 2019-10-13.
+Both projects are working on supporting Core.

-I decided to use the [WPF version](https://github.com/davidaramant/DotNetPixelByPixel) since I wanted to keep everything .NET Core.
-Had some difficulties porting it over until I realized I had used [WriteableBitmapEx](https://github.com/reneschulte/WriteableBitmapEx) in the example which is now also Core 3 compatible; yay!
+I decided to use the [WPF example I've made](https://github.com/davidaramant/DotNetPixelByPixel) since I wanted to keep everything .NET Core.
+Had some difficulties porting it over until I realized I had used [WriteableBitmapEx](https://github.com/reneschulte/WriteableBitmapEx) in the example.
+That library is now also Core 3 compatible; yay!

 Did not bother with the projectile example the book used since I already had a simplistic interactive demo.

 ### Chapter 3 - Matrices

 Unsurprisingly used [`Matrix4x4`](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.matrix4x4?view=netcore-3.0).
 Unfortunately .NET did not seem to include a method for multiplying a matrix by a `Vector4`.
-I guess since `Vector4` is supposed to represent a row and they don't have a type for a column?
+I guess since `Vector4` is supposed to represent a row and they don't want to confuse things by using it for columns too?

 There also weren't types for 2x2 or 3x3 matrices.
 Kind of tedious.

+Not sure if these SIMD types like `Vector4` really benefit from being passed as `ref` or not.